Alarmod/MRI_MedicalAnalysis/Tutorial.md

 Settings in original format will be saved in _orig_settings_ directory.

+# Example of new options for using the open library code

+The following areas of application of the developed library are expected:

+1. Isolation and measurement of stem cells in the brain labeled in a different way (e.g., using fluorescent dyes).

+2. Detection of other regions of interest in the brain (e.g., neoplasms).

+Instructions for using the open library code in third-party repositories:

+1. Preparing a neural network model.
+1.1.
+Converting the source data intended for training the ANN into the YOLO format (https://docs.ultralytics.com/datasets/segment/#ultralytics-yolo-format).
+1.2.
+Training the neural network (see the example of the training script in the file https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/train.py).
+1.3.
+Converting the trained neural network settings to the ONNX format (see the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).
+2. Using the yolo_segment_with_nanobind module (https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind).
+The Python API of the module includes the setGlobalThreadPoolSize function (the only parameter of the function specifies the number of computing threads used to implement multi-threaded processing in CPU mode) and a description of the YOLO class, which implements the following methods:

+1) constructor with parameters:

+o "name" – model name;

+o "net_path" – path to the neural network settings;

+o "use_gpu" – flag for connecting the graphics accelerator (True or False);

+o "use_fp16" – flag for enabling half-precision computing mode (True or False);

+o "net_width" – defines the width of the input image;

+o "net_height" – defines the height of the input image;

+o "cudaID" – the number of the graphics accelerator;

+2) warmup method;

+3) process method with parameters:

+o "input" – input image in grayscale;

+o "rec_treshold" – recognition confidence threshold;

+o "max_results" – maximum number of returned results;

+o "get_brain" – flag that determines the return of an object with maximum confidence (with filling of internal areas);

+o "erode_level" – number of iterations of the image erosion operation used for post-processing of the ANN output;

+An example of using the yolo_segment_with_nanobind module is given in the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/ExtractYoloObjectsFromDICOM/convert_dir.py.

 # ///////////////////////////////////////////////

 # Информация о предварительной подготовке к установке и использованию утилиты ExtractYoloObjectsFromDICOM